Herlufsholm School

 Herlufsholm School (Herlufsholm Skole og Gods) is a private day and boarding school by the River Suså in Næstved, about 80 km south of Copenhagen.
 Herlufsholm was founded in 1565 as a boarding school for "sons of noble and other honest men" on the site of a former Benedictine monastery from the 12th century.

 Herlufsholm has been co-educational since the 1960s for day students, as of 1985 for boarding pupils.
-The student body currently exceeds 600 students, of which approximately 275 students are boarders who lived in the dormitories.
+The student body currently exceeds 600 students, of which approximately 275 students are boarders who live in the dormitories.
 The pupils follow a 10-day programme with lessons on Saturdays followed by 3-day weekends.
 The school offers a range of education: from 6th grade in the Danish lower-secondary school; the optional 10th grade; the three grades in upper-secondary school and the international programs: a preparatory class (1–2 year) with IGCSE exams and the International Baccalaureate Programme.